 “Black Americans in Flight” was painted by St. Louis artists Spencer Taylor and Solomon Thurman to highlight the contributions of African American achievements in aviation from 1917 to the space age.

 The Tuskegee Airmen prominently featured in the mural, which features 75 portraits, include Eugene Jacque Bullard, Benjamin O. Davis, Jr, Clarence “Lucky” Lester, and Wendell Pruitt, a St. Louis pilot who received a Distinguished Flying Cross after downing three planes and sinking a destroyer.
 Those who supported black aviators are also featured, including Eleanor Roosevelt and President Harry S. Truman.
 Some of those same Tuskegee Airmen are also featured in the film “Red Tails”.

 “Black Americans in Flight” has been recently cleaned and restored in its original location in the Terminal 1 Bag Claim.
 Lambert has also unveiled extensive renovations around the 51-ft mural that enhances its visibility with a new waiting area that is located directly across from a major concourse exit for arriving passengers.

 Lambert-St. Louis International Airport

-ST. LOUIS, MO, (SLFP.com) - Lambert has grown from a balloon launch location called Kinloch Field to a major transportation center.
-The originally hayfields were purchased by Major Albert Lambert and renamed it Lambert Field in 1920.
+ST. LOUIS, MO, (SLFP.com) – Lambert has grown from a balloon launch location called Kinloch Field to a major transportation center.
+The original hayfields were purchased by Major Albert Lambert and renamed Lambert Field in 1920.
 The airport has played an important role in air transportation.
 Col. Charles Lindbergh departed from Lambert Flying Field in 1927 St. Louis for New York to begin his historic non-stop solo flight to Paris, France.